markus-gerber/vnv-heap/evaluation/README.md

     will upload the evaluated version to Zotero with a DOI for the Camera-Ready version.
 - Artifacts Evaluated – Functional v1.1
-  - Documented: See `artifact/evaluation/README.md`,
+  - Documented: See `artifact/evaluation/README.md` (this file),
     `artifact/README.md` as well as the source code.
-  - Consistent: We include the full source code and evaluation scripts
+  - Consistent: We include the full source code and evaluation scripts for the current version of the paper.
   - Complete: We include everything except for the hardware which we can not include directly.
 If you seek to reproduce the results using the hardware, please contact us and we will do our best to give you